of the 50 most frequently used flight routes worldwide are domestic, carrying more than 200 000 000 passengers each year

 support us on our way.
 Together we would like to create a platform

-Become part of the mu-zero partner network and benefit from the contact to outstanding students of the Karlsruhe Institute of Technology, Karlsruhe University of Applied Sciences and University of Stuttgart.
+Become part of the mu-zero partner network and benefit from the contact to outstanding students of the Karlsruhe Institute of Technology, Karlsruhe University of Applied Sciences, University of Stuttgart and Stuttgart Media University.

 Get in touch with us by writing an e-mail to firstname.lastname@example.org.